Scientists claim to break record for fastest fibre-optic transfer

 "The direction toward fibre-optic communication is going to increase because there’s a higher speed data rate, especially over distance."

-Read more on Technology and Industry News
+Read more on Industry News

 Resource Hub